Quantum Universally Composable Oblivious Linear Evaluation: Protocol Generalizations

-Since $k>0$, we have that $ 0 < \eta < \frac{1}{2}\big(1-h_q(\phi)\big)$.
-This gives a bound on the proportion of elements that we can extract from $n$ WOLEs and shows how Alice can fix $k$ in the beginning.
+Since $k>0$, we have that $ 0 < \eta < \frac{1}{2}\big(1-h_q(\zeta)\big)$.
+This gives a bound on the elements that we can extract from $n$ WOLEs and shows how Alice can fix $k$ in the beginning.
 Note that this bound is not necessarily optimal, and one could try to improve it.
-We leave this as future work, as it goes beyond the scope of this paper, which is to introduce a quantum protocol for OLE that can be, in turn, adapted accordingly to also achieve VOLE.
+We leave this as future work, as it goes beyond the scope of this paper.